 It follows that lessons should have clear objectives, understood by the pupils and differentiated to meet the needs of all pupils.
-Marking and record keeping can be used as a supportive activity, providing feed-back to the pupils on their progress and achievements.
+Appropriate marking (in light of COVID 19 recommendations) and record keeping can be used as a supportive activity, providing feed-back to the pupils on their progress and achievements.
 This also shows that pupils' efforts are valued and that progress matters.